nclvt73/Command_line_GIS/TheatersLangs01.md

 ![Alt text](Theaters_Portuguese.png "Portuguese map")

 This project was produced by Nathaniel Lange as part of the course Command-line GIS with Professor Will Payne at the Bloustein School of Planning and Public Policy, Spring 2024 semester.
+Thanks to Prof. Payne for his assistance, particularly in obtaining the language speakers data by PUMA for the individual languages.